EnzoRafinesque/FPGA-HW-SW-/README.md

 	return 0;
 }
 ```
-nb: the environment and libraries for the board are from the image file from Xilinx
+!!!!!!!! the environment and libraries/tests for the board are from the image file from Xilinx.
+In the repository is tests and process we used but there are on the image files with all the environment needed.
+There are here only if you want to have a look !!!!!!!!!

 ## Running the model